How to Wire an Inverter in an RV

 Installing an inverter without a standby battery charger function can be simple, if it is acceptable to simply plug a few appliances into the inverter as needed.
 The inverter connects to the battery and produces AC power at its own outlet, or to an outlet added to the RV for this purpose.

-The standby inverter is connected between outside sources of power and the RV AC breaker box.
+DETAILS OF INSTALLATION: The standby inverter is connected between outside sources of off grid power systems and the RV AC breaker box.
 Any outside power from generator or shore power hookup goes to the standby inverter, and there is switched through to the RV AC wiring.
 Outside power is also used by the standby inverter to recharge the batteries.
 When outside power is disconnected, the inverter senses this, stops charging the batteries, and begins to convert battery power into AC power which it sends to the RV AC wiring.

 To do this installation, the shore power/generator cord must be disconnected from the original AC breaker box and connected to a second, smaller AC breaker box installed in the RV next to the original one.
 This new breaker box will carry only outside power that comes in on that hookup cord: generator and shore power.
 The new breaker box contains at least one circuit breaker, which passes the outside power to the inverter's AC IN terminals.